Skip to main content

 • The mfplat.dll, included in the Windows Media Pack, is required for Eggplant Functional 21.1 and later.
 Some Windows versions, such as Window 10 N, do not include this .dll by default.

-• For EPF installations on RHEL 8:
+• For Eggplant Functional installations on RHEL 8:

-• Beginning with version 23.3.0, EPF provides an installation package specifically for RHEL 8.
-A package for installation on RHEL 7 and CentOS 7 is also still available.
-For information about installing the different EPF packages on RHEL or CentOS, see Installing Eggplant Functional on Linux.
+• Beginning with version 23.3.0, an Eggplant Functional installation package is available specifically for RHEL 8.
+For information about installing on RHEL 8, see Installing Eggplant Functional on Linux.

-• If you are upgrading from an EPF on RHEL 7 or CentOS 7, or you installed a previous version of EPF on RHEL 8, you need to reset the SUT connection passwords for your existing Connection List connections after you install the EPF for RHEL 8 version.
-Contact our Customer Support for help enabling the GUI and resetting the passwords.
+• If you want to upgrade to the Eggplant Functional package that is specifically for RHEL 8, and you are upgrading from an Eggplant Functional on RHEL 7, or you installed a previous version that was not specifically for RHEL 8 on RHEL 8, you need to reset the SUT connection passwords for your existing Connection List connections after you install the Eggplant Functional for RHEL 8 package.
+Note that you only need to reset the SUT passwords one-time after you first install the Eggplant Functional package for RHEL 8.

-• For EPF installations on Ubuntu 22.04:
+• For Eggplant Functional installations on Ubuntu LTS 22.04:

-• EPF for Ubuntu 22.04 is available as different installation package from the version that runs on Ubuntu 16.04 and 20.04.
-For information about installing the different EPF packages on Ubuntu, see Installing Eggplant Functional on Linux.
+• Beginning with Eggplant Functional 23.2.0, an Eggplant Functional installation package is available specifically for Ubuntu 22.04.
+A package for installation on Ubuntu 16.04 is also still available.
+For information about installing the different Eggplant Functional packages on Ubuntu, see Installing Eggplant Functional on Linux.

 • For inquiries about other distributions of Linux, email Customer Support.